HMS New Zealand (1911): Artifacts

 Auckland War Memorial Museum has among its collection Pelorus Jack's silver collar (a gift received from the New Zealanders of Transvaal), another brass-studded collar and his harness.
 Another collar, gifted by the Pretoria Public Works Department, is held by the Royal New Zealand Navy Museum, Devonport.

 The other artifacts are on display in various museums in New Zealand.
 The hei-tiki donated by C. J. Sloman has been in the Canterbury Museum since 1932.
 Having once been on display in the Wellington Maritime Museum the auxiliary steering wheel and an engine telegraph are now, together with other items is in the possession of Museum of New Zealand Te Papa Tongarewa in Wellington.

 Other than for when it was lent for display at the 1940 Centennial Exhibition in New Zealand the captain's piupiu remained with Halsey until his death in 1949.
-His daughter Ruth bequeathed it to New Zealand upon her death in 2002 and since 2005 it has been on display at the Torpedo Bay Navy Museum in Auckland alongside the ship's bell, the wardroom buffet and other artifacts, including the piece of armour knocked off of X-turret at the Battle of Jutland.
+His daughter Ruth bequeathed it to New Zealand upon her death in 2002 and since 2005 it has been on display at the Torpedo Bay Navy Museum in Auckland alongside the ship's bell and other artifacts.
 When HMS Queen Mary exploded at the Battle of Jutland debris from the ship fell on New Zealand, among which was a ring-bolt.
 This is now in the collection of the Torpedo Bay Navy Museum.

 The South Canterbury Museum in Timaru, New Zealand, holds the naval ensign which flew from New Zealand during all of its naval engagements in World War I. The naval ensign and a union jack were purchased by the women's branch of the Navy League in Timaru and presented to the ship when it visited Timaru in May 1913.